Assessments Administered & Placement Process

 i-Ready replaced IOWA for Highly Capable Program Universal Eligibility Testing

-During the 2022-2023 school year, overall winter i-Ready Reading and Math scores began being used for Kindergarten and Second Grade Highly Capable Program universal eligibility testing.
-In recent years, the IOWA Achievement Test has been used as the grade level content test for reading and math.
-These scores will be combined with CogAT scores for kindergarten and CogAT and TTCT scores for 2nd grade students to determine eligibility for the Highly Capable Program.
+Winter i-Ready Reading and Math testing scores are used to determine Universal eligibility for the HCP for Kindergarten and Second Grades.
+In recent years, the IOWA Achievement Test has been used as the grade-level content test for reading and math.
+These scores will be combined with CogAT scores for kindergarten and CogAT and TTCT scores for 2nd-grade students to determine eligibility for the Highly Capable Program.
 Similar to the CogAT and the TTCT, the Standard Score and Mean are provided by the test vendor, which is i-Ready.
 Percentiles are not used.
 Please see "Understanding the Highly Capable Score Report" for more information.

 Students will take i-Ready Reading and Math Assessments in the classroom with peers during the district windows.
 Staff will be trained to provide a standard testing environment and follow a standardized implementation plan.
-The K-5 i-Ready Testing window for Reading occurs in January while Math is in February.
+The K-5 i-Ready Testing window for Reading and Math occurs in January.

 Private school and home-based students will take i-Ready tests at the ISD Administration Building.
-Logistics will be shared with pre-registered participating private and home-based families directly by email.
+Logistics will be shared directly by email with pre-registered participating private and home-based families.

 IOWA Achievement Tests - Secondary Students (6th - 12th) only